-To address Research Question 1, we examined inter-rater agreement on goal attainment outcomes (i.e., GAS ratings) across students and teachers using standard weighted κ (Kappa) analysis which uses a precise formula to assign partial credit for near, but not exact, inter-rater agreement on an ordinal scale (Landis & Koch, 1977).
-Conventionally, κ coefficients between ranges of .0-.10 indicate an agreement level equivalent to chance; .11-.20, subtle agreement; 0.21-.40, fair agreement; .41-.60, moderate agreement; .61-.80, substantial agreement; and .91-1, equivalent to perfect agreement.
-To address Research Questions 2 and 3, we used multivariate analysis to jointly regress student and teacher ratings of goal attainment outcome on teacher implementation supports (0 =Online Only; 1 =Online + Coaching) or student disability status (0= No disability; 1 = Disability).
+To address RQ1, we examined interrater agreement on goal attainment outcomes (i.e., GAS ratings) across students and teachers using standard weighted κ (kappa) analysis which uses a precise formula to assign partial credit for near, but not exact, interrater agreement on an ordinal scale (Landis & Koch, 1977).
+Conventionally, κ coefficients between ranges of .0 and .10 indicate an agreement level equivalent to chance; .11 and .20, subtle agreement; .21 and .40, fair agreement; .41 and .60, moderate agreement; .61 and .80, substantial agreement; and .91 and 1, equivalent to perfect agreement.
+To address RQ2 and RQ3, we used multivariate analysis to jointly regress student and teacher ratings of goal attainment outcome on teacher implementation supports (0 = online-only; 1 = online +coaching) or student disability status (0 = no disability; 1 = disability).
 Because the trial design focused on sets of nested units (students nested in schools), all modeling was done in a multilevel framework.
-Multilevel analysis decomposes variance in outcomes across units of analysis (i.e., students, schools) so that inferences account for data dependency (Baldwin et al., 2014).
-To accommodate the number of schools (n = 6), we initiated Bayesian modeling using the Markov Chain Monte Carlo (MCMC) procedure in SAS 9.4 (PROC MCMC; SAS/STAT® 14.3 User's Guide, 2017).
+Multilevel analysis decomposes variance in outcomes across units of analysis (i.e., students and schools) so that inferences account for data dependency (Baldwin et al., 2014).
+To accommodate the number of schools (n = 6), we initiated Bayesian modeling using the Markov Chain Monte Carlo (MCMC) procedure in SAS 9.4 (PROC MCMC; SAS Institute, 2017).
 Because of their high stability, MCMC algorithms recover complex models otherwise inaccessible with reduced sample sizes (Bolstad, 2010).
 Our diffuse priors meant that Bayes estimates coincided with ones obtainable by familiar maximum likelihood methods (Kruschke, 2011).
 We had a small amount of missing data on predictors (<1% of students had missing disability status data) and a more sizable amount of missing data on teacher goal attainment outcomes (we had all student ratings, but 61% of corresponding teacher ratings were missing).
-Although all participating teachers agreed to rating student-developed GAS rubrics when they joined the multi-year project, high demands on teachers' time during the academic year (e.g., benchmark grading, developing Individualized Education Program [IEP] plans) limited their abilities to contribute these data.
+Although all participating teachers agreed to rating student-developed GAS rubrics when they joined the multiyear project, high demands on teachers' time during the academic year (e.g., benchmark grading, developing Individualized Education Program [IEP] plans) limited their abilities to contribute these data.
 However, we found that the pattern of missingness was unrelated to the value of the goal attainment outcome (e.g., student rating was not a predictor of a missing teacher rating), and we treated all missing data as model parameters and, accordingly, estimated them (Chen, 2013).
-Details about computation (e.g., priors) are available in supplemental materials.
+Details about computation (e.g., priors) are available in Supplemental Materials.

 Multivariate, multilevel analysis allowed us to jointly regress separate goal attainment outcomes ratings (students and teachers) on the same predictors.
-We also examined whether our predictors - teacher implementation supports (school-level), disability status (student-level) and their cross-level interaction - might differ between raters.
+We also examined whether our predictors-teacher implementation supports (school-level), disability status (student-level), and their cross-level interaction-might differ between raters.
 As an example, it could be that disability mattered in ratings of goal attainment for teachers but not students.
 As such, there were five possible scenarios for each type of rater: (a) no effects; (b) only teacher implementation support effect; (c) only disability effect; (d) only main implementation support and student disability effects; or (e) implementation support, student disability, and interaction effects.
-Given the multivariate analysis jointly modeled data from teachers and students, the number of scenarios to consider increased from 5 to 25 ($=5^2$).
+Given the multivariate analysis jointly modeled data from teachers and students, the number of scenarios to consider increased from 5 to 25 (= 5^2).
 As an example, the no effects scenario for teacher ratings could be paired with any of the five scenarios for student ratings.